direktiv/direktiv-apps/examples/README.md

 # Examples to Write a simple 'Greeting' container

-The example will provide you with how to write it in a specific language and the Dockerfile required to build it into a container.

-The following Direktiv action takes a name and responds with a greeting message.
+Each example demonstrates how to write a basic app in a specific language, and provides the Dockerfile required to build it into a container.
+The following Direktiv action takes a name and responds with a greeting:

 ## Input